What’s it all about?

 Paperchase Plus is a brand new app for iOS/Android offering premium personalised products from Paperchase.

-The ultimate aim of the project was to bring together a great digital experience with the quality and joy of Paperchase products that customers know and love.
+Ultimately we wanted to create a digital product that embodied the quality and feel-good factor of Paperchase products that customers already know and love.

 How we did it

 Development began back in December 2019 when we started researching the various products already on the market, which included the likes of Moonpig, Papier, Touchnote, and Thortful.
-By studying and assessing the customer journeys for each of the existing products we were able to identify what aspects were done well, and where there were opportunities to improve the user experience - such as the onboarding experience and how customers personalise their products.
+By studying and assessing the customer journeys for each of these existing products we were able to identify clear areas for improvement - such as the onboarding experience and how customers personalise their products.

-The competitor research phase was an important first step because it gave us a framework for what our own customer journey should look like and the pitfalls we should avoid.
-With the basic customer journey mapped-out, we were able to start defining the user flows for each step.
-This in turn led to the creation of wireframes for each screen that helped guide the UI design process.
+The competitor research phase was essential because it gave us a solid framework for what our customer journey should look like, at the same time highlighting the pitfalls we should avoid.
+With the basic customer journey mapped out, we were able to start defining the user flows and wireframes for each step, some of which you can see below.

-While the design team were busy crafting the user experience, engineering were busy laying the foundations for the backend and core front-end functionality, as well as liaising with the print production team to ensure integration with the printer’s systems.
-Over the course of 5 months and 10,000 Zoom calls (well, maybe not that many) we designed, tested, redesigned, and tested again, until the first version of Paperchase Plus hit the App Store in August 2020.
+While the design team were busy crafting the visual elements, the developers began laying the foundations for the backend and core front-end functionality, as well as liaising with the print production team to ensure integration with the printer’s systems.
+Over the course of 5 months and 10,000 hours on Zoom calls (well, maybe not that many) we designed, tested, redesigned, and tested again, until the first version of Paperchase Plus hit the App Store in August 2020.

 Making it personal

-One of the highlights of the app is the ability to personalise notebooks and greetings cards with your own message and styling.
-This was the most challenging feature to design and build as it required a lot of joined-up thinking, from defining the interactivity of the personalisation tools (as well as understanding the limitations), to ensuring the final printed product matched what customers saw on the screen.
+One of my favourite parts of the app is the personalisation editor where customers can add a stylized message to their chosen notebook or greetings card.
+This was a challenging feature to design as it required a lot of joined-up thinking and collaboration across the team, from defining the interactivity of the tools (as well as understanding the limitations) to ensuring the final printed product matched what customers saw on the screen.

-Throughout the design process we used simple prototypes to test all new features, including the personalisation editor (seen below).
-This helped us spot any potential usability issues prior to engineering.
+Throughout the design process, we used simple prototypes to test all new features (the personalisation editor prototype is shown below).
+This helped us identify any usability issues before proceeding with engineering.

-One such issue that came up was the need to handle excessively long or unusually formatted messages in a way that didn’t restrict the customer’s freedom to express themselves creatively.
+Close collaboration with the front-end developers helped us design features that were difficult to prototype.
+One example of this was the need to handle excessively long or unusually formatted messages in a way that didn’t restrict the customer’s freedom to express themselves creatively.
 This was eventually solved by the introduction of a line counter, dynamically resizing text, and prompts to explain when there’s a problem with the message.
 We also introduced custom palettes for each notebook to help users choose background/foreground colour combinations that always look good when printed.